Your partner in navigating the ins and outs of prescriptions — at no extra cost.

 Vaginal itching or burning and yeast infection

-Some OTC antifungals like Monistat® are helpful for vaginal itching or burning and yeast infections.
-However, always check with your doctor before using these medications to make sure they’re appropriate for you.
-You can also ask your doctor about prescription medication options like fluconazole (Diflucan®).
+Over-the-counter antifungals like Monistat® can alleviate vaginal itching, burning, and yeast infections, but check with your doctor before taking these medications.
+There are also prescription medication options like fluconazole (Diflucan®).

 Reducing medication side effects

-Most people experience some degree of side effects during an IVF cycle, and not all are avoidable, but there are ways to prevent them or reduce their severity.
+Most people experience some degree of side effects during an IVF cycle, but there are steps you can take to make them less severe.

 Stay hydrated

-You can become more easily dehydrated during IVF so be sure to consume plenty of water throughout the whole process.
+You may become dehydrated more easily so consume plenty of water throughout your cycle.

 Exercise in moderation